 During Year 11, students have taster sessions taught by subject specialists in the courses they are interested in.
-We will also run a 6 day induction programme from 28th June 2021 prior to students’ entry into the Sixth Form which not only prepares students for the academic rigour of post 16 study, but also gives the opportunity for students joining us to meet each other and existing OPGS students.
+We will also run a Taster Programme prior to students’ entry into the Sixth Form which not only prepares students for the academic rigour of post 16 study, but also gives the opportunity for students joining us to meet each other and existing OPGS students.

 Following their application each student has an interview with a member of the Sixth Form team to discuss their option choices and after the GCSE results there is an opportunity for an additional interview should the student’s choices change in the light of his/her results.

 Once the academic year begins, we continue to support our students in the transition process.
-Students are given time in the first term to change a subject should they wish to.
+Students are given the first four weeks to change a subject should they wish to.